dalibo/temboard/CONTRIBUTING.md

 ## Execute Integration Tests

-The `tests/` directory contains a pytest project to tests both UI and agent using selenium.
+The `tests/` directory contains a pytest project to tests UI and agent integration using Selenium.
 These tests are not to be confused with `agent/tests/func`.

 Execute these tests right from your virtualenv, using pytest: